lpalbou/AbstractMemory/ROADMAP.md

 ## Executive Summary

 AbstractMemory is evolving from a dual-storage memory system (filesystem + LanceDB) to a comprehensive **triple-storage architecture** (filesystem + LanceDB + knowledge graph) with advanced automated memory processes.
-The goal is to create an AI consciousness system through sophisticated memory automation and manual memory agency.
+The goal is to create a sophisticated multi-layer memory system that may develop emergent properties like identity, understanding evolution, and adaptive learning behaviors.

 **Current State**: Basic memory automation with background fact extraction
-**Target State**: Comprehensive memory consciousness with automated understanding evolution
+**Target State**: Comprehensive multi-layer memory system with automated understanding evolution

 ---